ifishgroup/pqvp-kmt/README.md

 Knowledge Management is the efficient handling of information and resources within an organization.
 The IFG application, [INSIGHT](http://insight.ifglabs.com), is a Knowledge Management Tool that provides State Agencies/Departments with the ability to capture, archive, and manage organizational knowledge from their employees and programs to create and share knowledge.

 ## a.
 Assigned Product Leader
-Following <<Play 6>>, IFG assigned one product owner, Thomas Weitzel, who had the authority, responsibility, and accountability for the quality of the prototype submitted.
+Following [Play 6](https://github.com/ifishgroup/pqvp-kmt/blob/master/docs/Play%2006.jpg), IFG assigned one product owner, Thomas Weitzel, who had the authority, responsibility, and accountability for the quality of the prototype submitted.

 ## b.
 Multidisciplinary and Collaborative Team
 Multdisciplinary teams ensure that bottlenecks are avoided and that team members are able to perform necessary product completion tasks.
-Following <<Play 7>>, IFG assembled a multidisciplinary team that collaborated to develop the INSIGHT application:
+Following [Play 7](https://github.com/ifishgroup/pqvp-kmt/blob/master/docs/Play%2007.jpg), IFG assembled a multidisciplinary team that collaborated to develop the INSIGHT application:

 * **Product Manager:** Thomas Weitzel
 * **Technical Architect and DevOps Engineer:** Dustin Lish